hhoppe/resampler/README.md

 - efficient backpropagation of **gradients** for both `tensorflow` and `torch`;

-- easy installation, without any native-code extension module, yet
+- easy installation, with **no native code**, yet

-- **faster resizing** than the C++ implementations in `tf.image`, `torch.nn`, and `torchvision`.
+- **faster resizing** than C++ implementations in `tf.image`, `torch.nn`, and `torchvision`.

-A key strategy is to build on existing sparse matrix representations and operations.
+A key strategy is to leverage existing sparse matrix representations and operations.

 ## Example usage